turingschool/lesson_plans/ruby_04-apis_and_scalability/advanced_active_record_queries.markdown

 retrieves data we request (indexing) and a way to get ActiveRecord to generate more optimal query patterns on our behalf (inclusion).

-The next techniques are perhaps a little more subtle, but allow us to gain a bit of extra performance in some situations by limiting the amount of data we retrieve from the database.
+The next techniques are perhaps more subtle, but allow us to gain a bit of extra performance in some situations by limiting the amount of data we retrieve from the database.